jonabako/Corona-Archive-Project/README.md

 - [ ] ...

-- [ ] Added NEW testcases for sprint4.
+- [ ] Added new testcases for sprint 4.

 ## Built with
 <ul>